edwin-chalmers/tikTakToe/planningDoc.md

 9. Extension: Persist player data using local storage (number of wins should persist across page refreshes)

 10. Extension: Refactor your code to organized your game logic and DOM related JS separately in 2 different JS files - `main.js` and `domUpdates.js`

+## Alt

+1. initializeGame: Sets up the initial game state.
+Initializes player data, game board, and any other necessary variables.

+2. updatePlayerData: Updates the player's data (like points, name, etc.) based on game events.
+This function can be called after a player scores a point or makes a move.

+3. renderPlayerData: Reflects the current data of players (like points) on the UI.
+This function can update elements like player1-points and player2-points to show the current score.

+4. handlePlayerMove: Processes a player's move.
+This includes updating the game board state, checking for win conditions, and switching turns between players.

+5. checkWinCondition: Checks if the current state of the game board results in a win for either player.
+This can include checking rows, columns, and diagonals for a sequence of the same player's marks.

+6. displayWinner: Shows a message or updates the UI to indicate which player has won, or if the game is a draw.
+This might involve updating fieldText.

+7. resetGame: Resets the game to its initial state.
+This can be used to start a new game after one has concluded.

+8. togglePlayerHighlight: Adds visual cues to indicate which player's turn it is.
+For example, you might add a class to player1-bubble or player2-bubble to highlight them.